John Eaves: Biography

 His design work featured in the Deep Space Nine episode "Far Beyond the Stars", during the part of the episode set in the 1950s.
 After working on Star Trek: Insurrection, where his designs included the Son'a vessels, Zimmerman brought Eaves onto the team behind Star Trek: Enterprise as Production Illustrator.
 Whilst working on that series, he started work on the Enterprise (NX-01), as well as the Suliban vessels.
 His work on the final TNG film Star Trek: Nemesis included the design of the Reman starship, the Scimitar.

-John has most recently been known to have worked on Star Trek: Discovery and the 2009 Star Trek film, and he was also involved with Perpetual Entertainment as a production consultant and illustrator on their now defunct MMOG, Star Trek Online, though many of his contributions remain intact within the version that was developed by Cryptic Studios.
+Eaves has most recently been known to have worked on Star Trek: Discovery and the 2009 Star Trek film, and he was also involved with Perpetual Entertainment as a production consultant and illustrator on their now defunct MMOG, Star Trek Online, though many of his contributions remain intact within the version that was developed by Cryptic Studios.
 He also provided the designs of the spaceships for the science fiction themed social network MyOuterSpace.
 He was also in charge of art direction for Star Trek: Renegades, a fan produced pilot funded through Kickstarter and made by the creators of Star Trek: Of Gods and Men.
 He worked on several films as an illustrator following Star Trek, including Tropic Thunder, Valkyrie and G.I.
 Joe: The Rise of Cobra.

 As of 2015, he is also a member of the board of advisers for the Hollywood Science Fiction Museum.